 If you have sync issues, it would be very good to find a reliable way to reproduce the problem.
-Everything is much easier if I can see it on my device myself.
-I’d also like to get the app log file which contains detailed information about the sync operation.
+Everything is much easier if we can see it on our test devices ourselves.
+We’d also like to get the app log file which contains detailed information about the sync operation.
 Please go to Settings / Support, enable logging, reproduce the problem, then go back to Settings / Support and select Send Log File.
 Choose GMail or whatever you use as email client in the list of choices.
-When you send the log file, tell me what you did, step-by-step and the names of problematic files/folders so that I can look for them in the log file.
+When you send the log file, tell us what you did, step-by-step and the names of problematic files/folders so that we can look for them in the log file.

-The log file does not contain your login credentials to cloud storage services.
+The log file does not contain your login credentials to storage services.

 I bought the upgrade but it’s not recognized anymore